Religion in Vanuatu: Freedom of religion

 The Constitution of Vanuatu establishes the freedom of religion, and also states that the state is founded on a commitment to "traditional Melanesian values, faith in God, and Christian principles."

-Religious groups are required to register with the government or face fines, but this law is not enforced in practice.
 Religious groups are allowed to establish private schools, and both private and public schools include optional religious education courses.
+Secondary schools must offer at least one hour a week of religious instruction, but parents can request an exemption for their children.

-Since 2016, high ranking members of the government have expressed the intent to define Vanuatu as a Christian country and to prohibit other religions from entering the country.
-As of the end of 2017, no actual legislation has been passed to this effect.
+Religious groups are required to register with the government or face fines, but this law is not enforced in practice.
+Since 2016, high ranking members of the government have expressed the intent to define Vanuatu as a Christian country and to prohibit other religions from entering the country; as of the end of 2022, Vanuatu has no state religion.

-The Baha'i Faith arrived in Vanuatu in 1953.
-Local administrative councils, or Spiritual Assemblies, were formed as soon as individual Baha'i communities were large enough.
+The Baháʼí Faith arrived in Vanuatu in 1953.
+Local administrative councils, or Spiritual Assemblies, were formed as soon as individual Baháʼí communities were large enough.
 A regional administrative council for the south west pacific islands, including Vanuatu, was elected in 1964.
-Thirteen years later, in 1977, there were enough Baha'is in Vanuatu for them to elected their own separate National Spiritual Assembly.
-The community continued to grow sufficiently that in 2012 the erection of a local Baha'i House of Worship, or "Haos blong Wosip" in the local Bislama, was announced, serving as a space for people of all religions and backgrounds to gather, meditate, reflect, and worship.
+Thirteen years later, in 1977, there were enough Baháʼís in Vanuatu for them to elected their own separate National Spiritual Assembly.
+The community continued to grow sufficiently that in 2012 the erection of a local Baháʼí House of Worship, or "Haos blong Wosip" in the local Bislama, was announced, serving as a space for people of all religions and backgrounds to gather, meditate, reflect, and worship.
 Ground was broken for the structure in 2019 and progress continues.
 At the groundbreaking ceremony, Vanuatu government officials and traditional leaders highlighted the importance of the local House of Worship on the island, stating that "This Temple will symbolize what we wish to see in Vanuatu in the years to come, which is peace and unity among us all, irrespective of belief" and describing that it "provides us a place where we can meditate deeply about our spiritual reality."